cabo/cbor-numbers/draft-bormann-cbor-numbers.md

-    Among the kinds of data that a data representation format needs to be able to carry, numbers have a prominent role, but also have inherent complexity that needs attention from protocol designers and implementers of CBOR
+    Among the kinds of data that a data representation format needs to be able to carry, numbers have a prominent role, but also have inherent complexity that needs attention from protocol designers, from implementers of CBOR
-    libraries and of the applications that use them.
+    libraries, and from implementers of the applications that use them.

     This document gives an overview over number formats available in CBOR and some notable CBOR tags registered, and it attempts to